Central Philippine Adventist College

-Central Philippine Adventist College is private coeducational Christian college in Alegria, Murcia, Negros Occidental, Philippines.
+Central Philippine Adventist College (CPAC) is a private coeducational Christian college in Alegria, Murcia, Negros Occidental, Philippines.
 It is a part of the Seventh-day Adventist education system, the world's second largest Christian school system.

-The college is fully accredited by the Association of Christian Schools, Colleges and Universities-Accrediting Agency, Inc. (ACSCU-AAI), the Adventist Accrediting Agency (AAA) of General Conference of the Seventh-day Adventist Church and by the Department of Education of Southern Asia Pacific Division.
+The college is accredited by the Association of Christian Schools, Colleges and Universities-Accrediting Agency, Inc. (ACSCU-AAI), the Adventist Accrediting Agency (AAA) of General Conference of the Seventh-day Adventist Church, and by the Department of Education of Southern Asia Pacific Division.

 History

 Beginnings

-Shortly after Central Philippine Union Mission was organized in 1964, its leaders dreamt for a college in Central Philippines.
-Following the dream, CPUM spent years of “sightseeing” activities over all of the Visayas, in search of a favorable location.
-Finally the search ended in Alegria, Murcia, 23 kilometers from Bacolod City, with the purchase of 71 hectares for P 600,000.
-A donation of $64,000 by Mrs. May Chung enlarged the property by 35 hectares.

-Events moved more rapidly after 1979, and in 1981, the second quarter's 13th Sabbath School Overflow Offering set aside by the General Conference for the Central Philippine Union Mission College project gave it a greatly needed funding boost.
+The Central Philippine Union Mission, founded in 1964, purchased a 71-hectare lot for P600,000 in Alegria, Murcia, 23 kilometers from Bacolod City, to set up a school.
+Mrs. May Chung donated $64,000 to add 35 hectares to the property.
+In 1981, the general conference allotted funds for the Central Philippine Union Mission College project.